• Skip to primary navigation

 Is this soup recipe good left over?

 Yes!
-I cook for 2, and I either freeze half for a second meal, or we have it for lunch the next day.
-It's just as good left over.
+I cook for 2, and I either freeze half for a second meal, or have it for lunch the next day.
+It’s just as good left over.

-How should I store left over picadillo soup?
+How should I store leftover picadillo soup?

 You can keep the soup in the refrigerator for up to 5 days, and in the freezer for 2 to 3 months in an airtight container.